aaronfc/unnamed-rts/docs/tasks.md

 		- Increased the marging to consider an object as "closer" as possible to another one.
 - [X] Moving to MatterJS physics engine
 - [X] Add reference to Phaser3 in README.
+- [X] Main Building / Villagers creation
+	- Display actions popup.
+	- Add button to create villager.
+	- Make villager creation to cost resource and time
+	- Avoid villagers stacking / overlapping on creation
+	- Show basic info on villagers enqueued for creation
+	- extra ball: show villager creation progress info
+- [X] When a building is selected, all other entities should be unselected (villagers).
+Same for when a building is selected and we click on other entities (villagers).
+- [X] Increase "drag" for villagers upon receiving a collision - using setFrictionAir
+- [X] Slow down the collecting action
+- [X] Refactoring villagers code preparing for enemies creation
+	- Reduce `.target` and `.destination` entities into a single one.
+	- Delegated the margin calculation to the `.target` object.
+	- Extracted the if/else construction for movement to a separate method.
+	- Extracted all movement related methods to a separated `movement.js`
+- [X] GUI revamp
+	- Use smaller icons (currently 512x512, which is too big)
+	- Get an icon for time
+- [X] Review if we can use `setFriction` instead of `setFrictionAir` - we can not
+- [X] Basic enemies
+	- Create the enemy entity
+	- Make enemies logic to attack the villagers
+	- Add "health" concept for villagers
+	- Make enemies appear randomly (time and space)
+- [X] 🐛 Support gathering speed for villagers higher than 1u/s
+- [X] TownCenter + TownCenterMenu refactoring
+- [X] 🐛 Villagers creation taking forever (over 100%)
+- [X] Add defensive capabilities to Villagers
+	- Refactor all fighting related logic from Enemy
+	- Add health concept to enemies
+	- Defend when attacked
+	- Attack when commanded
+- [X] 🐛 Make entities stop moving sliding when fighting
+- [X] 🐛 Enemy not looking for closest enemy continuously
+- [X] 🐛 When dying (enemy or villager) we should remove all listeners (added when selected for example)
+- [X] Add some health bar or similar.
+- [X] Do more testing about fighting and check the [game document][1]

 # References
 [1]: https://docs.google.com/document/d/1VEOTnC9N4-9KWOarlTR5_SHRbzlGuOpvtSXMWkIF8vs/edit#